 Some women already know that they react poorly to opioids and so would avoid them.

-Pethidine can induce involuntary muscle spasms, and so may not given to those women who have high blood pressure caused by their pregnancy (Fortescue&Wee, 2005).
+Pethidine can bring on involuntary muscle spasms, and so may not given to women who have high blood pressure caused by their pregnancy (Fortescue and Wee, 2005).

 What are women’s experiences of pethidine or diamorphine?

-Each woman responds in different way to opioids for labour pain.
+Each woman responds differently to opioids for labour pain.
 It’s good to remember that labour pain is different from the pain of illness or trauma (Sprawson, 2017).
-Some women find opioids help them feel more relaxed and less worried about the pain (OAA, 2019).
-Others find it disappointing as a pain reliever and feel less in control (Lowth, 2017; OAA, 2019).
+Some women find opioids help them to feel more relaxed and less worried about the pain (OAA, 2019).
+Others find it disappointing as a pain reliever and feel less in control (Lowth, no date; OAA, 2019).

-A systematic review found that while pethidine is known to alleviate labour pain for some women, the quality of evidence is low.
-When compared with a placebo, no clear differences were seen in maternal satisfaction with pain relief or the number of women requesting an epidural (Smith, 2018).
+A systematic review found that while pethidine is known to ease labour pain for some women, the quality of evidence is low.
+When compared with a placebo, no clear differences were seen in women's satisfaction with their pain relief or the number of women asking for an epidural (Smith et al, 2018).

-In trials, about half the birthing people were happy with the pain relief obtained from pethidine (when used alongside other pain relief such as gas and air).
-But while some say it was "brilliant" and they "didn't feel a thing," about half reported that they could "feel everything" and it had made "no difference" to the intensity of their contractions (Moran, 2019).
-Women likened the effects to heavy alcohol consumption (Moran, 2019) and some said it made them feel extremely sleepy.
+About half of the women taking part in one study said they were happy with the pain relief from pethidine that was used alongside other pain relief, such as gas and air.
+Some of the women said it was 'brilliant' and that they 'didn't feel a thing' but about half of the women said that they could 'feel everything' and it had made 'no difference' to the intensity of their contractions (Moran et al, 2019).
+Some women likened the effects of pethidine to drinking a lot of alcohol and some said it made them feel extremely sleepy (Moran et al, 2019).

 What are the side effects of opioids like pethidine?

 Side effects might include feeling woozy, sick or forgetful (NHS, 2017).
 You might need oxygen if your breathing is affected (OAA, 2019).
-Opioids can also make you too drowsy to push effectively (Lowth, 2017).
+Opioids can also make you too drowsy to push effectively (Lowth, no date).

-Some women reported feeling disconnected from their labour and unable to focus or process what was going on around them.
-Women who found it hard to stay focused during labour because of the opioids may have experienced self-judgement and negative perspectives of pain (Moran, 2019).
+Some women reported feeling disconnected from their labour and unable to focus on or process what was going on around them (Moran et al, 2019).
+Women who found it hard to stay focused during labour, because of the opioids, may have been more critical of themselves and more disturbed by their pain (Moran et al, 2019).

-Are there any side affects for the baby?
+Are there any side effects for the baby?

-Drugs such as pethidine cause decline in breathing and muscle functions, oxygen saturation, and the newborn heartbeat after birth.
-There have been reports of a direct link between the dose of used drugs in labour and the newborn’s sucking ability (Hemeti, 2018).
+Drugs such as pethidine can cause a decrease in muscle function and oxygen levels, and can affect heart rates in newborns.
+There have also been reports of a direct link between the dose of drugs used in labour and the newborn’s sucking ability (Hemati et al, 2018).

-Opioids can also make babies sleepy after birth, which can affect their normal instinctive behaviours.
-(Lowth, 2017)
+Opioids can also make babies sleepy after birth, which can affect their normal instinctive behaviours (Lowth, no date).

 Is there any impact on labour?